Winterizing Your Outboard Motor

 You can also fog the engine, if you’ve completely emptied your fuel system, by individually removing each spark plug, spraying fogging oil into each hole, and then rotating the prop by hand (with the engine in gear) to spread the oil around the cylinders.
 Since you’re removing the plugs, now is a good time to check their condition, re-gap them and replace if necessary.

 Cleaning and Lubrication

 CRC's Heavy Duty Corrosion Inhibitor

 Before putting your outboard away, you’ll want to change the oil in your lower unit.
 See our Advisor on that topic for the details.
 You should also completely fill the oil tank (for oil-injected 2-stroke engines) so that water won’t condense inside the tank and contaminate the oil supply.

 Clean and lubricate all pivots and other gears with the grease or oil your Owner’s Manual recommends.
-Spray a mist of WD-40 Specialist™, Lear Corrosion Block or similar product on the powerhead.
+Select one of the many corrosion inhibitors we offer and spray it on the powerhead.